 Fast forward some explosive growth, accompanied by some fantastic highs and hard learnings, WooThemes was acquired by Automattic in 2015.

-Our quest remains: to democratise eCommerce, whilst making meaningful contributions to the open source world.
+To democratise eCommerce, whilst making meaningful contributions to the open source world.

 After nearly 2 years, packed full of learnings, with Automattic I’ve moved into a non-operational, advisory role.
 Actively tracking projects whilst helping to shape an exciting roadmap for the platform.